Speech to text software will enable anyone to transcribe and write text much faster than typing.

 You can also import some of your writing into Dragon so it can study how you write and learn commonly used words and phrases.

-Outline Your Writing In Advance
+1. Outline Your Writing in Advance

+Get into the habit of thinking what you're going to say before you say it.
 All of this is easier if you know what your article or book chapter is vaguely about in advance.